andrewlorusso/notes/nomad/nomad.md

 Run plan 3
 Push almost evertyng
 Just get a definitive pool of data.
 Having redudant data > loosing data.
+ - writeups
+ - all programs scripts
+ - all new notes until stable env
-Refine and interate the the cloud after.
+ - all infastrcuture (make a firmware testing script) Refine and interate the the cloud after.